Skip to content

 At Grange Academy, we build pupils’ resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in proactive and positive decision making.

+Grange Academy is fully committed to safeguarding and promoting the welfare of all its pupils.
 As part of internet safety, we ensure suitable filters are in place to keep children away from extremist materials.

 Photographs and Videos